SPL-ethz/CAT/README.txt

 CAT is an open-source software designed to solve population balance equations as they typically arise in particulate processes and to analyze the results.

 brought to you by:
+Ashwin Kumar Rajagopalan
+Dr. David Ochsenbein (inactive)
-Dr. David Ochsenbein, Automatic Control Laboratory, ochsenbein@control.ee.ethz.ch (active) Dr. Martin Iggland (inactive)
+Dr. Martin Iggland (inactive)

 Numerical Methods currently supported